tombomba/tombomba.github.io/_posts/2020-07-03-american-requiem.md

 title: "American wake, American requiem"
 media:
   image: love-is-the-message-and-the-message-is-death-jafa-2016.jpg
+fbog:
+  text: "Arthur Jafa's 'Love Is the Message, and the Message Is Death' is an extraordinary piece of video art."
+  image: love-is-the-message-and-the-message-is-death-jafa-2016.jpg
 date: 2020-07-03 03:30 -0800
 ---
 ["Love Is the Message, and the Message Is Death"](https://www.moca.org/program/arthur-jafa-love-is-the-message-the-message-is-death) is a collection of found images, news broadcasts, Getty archives, dashcam reels, and video clips, carefully edited and arranged, set to Kanye's ["Ultalight Beam,"](https://www.youtube.com/watch?v=6oHdAA3AqnE) and made into a work of extraordinary art by Arthur Jafa.

 Jafa is a cinematographer and artist who has worked with Spike Lee and Julie Dash, among others.
 This particular film was acquired by the Hirshhorn Museum along with the Smithsonian American Art Museum in 2018.
 It played in [virtual screenings](https://hirshhorn.si.edu/news/press-release/love-is-the-message-the-message-is-death-streamed-june-26-28/) at 13 museums last month.
 Seek it out once the world re-opens.